budimanjojo/ansible-playbooks/README.md

 - [packages](./roles/packages/): This role lets you install and uninstall packages
 - [dotfiles](./roles/dotfiles/): This role lets you clone and link your dotfiles from remote repository
 - [gitclone](./roles/gitclone/): This role lets you clone repositories to your machine
+- [download](./roles/download/): This role lets you download files or archive files to your machine

 ## Secret variables management